dmshvetsov/sui-wizards-and-duels/packages/poc/README.md

 Simplest implementation of the idea to test if Sui blockchain and its infrastructure like RPC and existing connections are campable to provide great game experience.

 Use a script that simulates a game of two players that use set of predefined spells in form of words to win a duel.
 The script must:
-* connect to Sui RPC free devnet network using WebSockets
+* connect to Sui RPC free local network using WebSockets
-* initiate a duel state, duel state must be stored on Sui blockchain using the game dApp deployed to Sui devnet network, state consisto of
+* initiate a duel state, duel state must be stored on Sui blockchain using the game dApp deployed to Sui local network, state consisto of
     * state machine field has enum value with linear transition from "pending" to "action" to "finished"
     * each player has force measured in u16 number or similar
 * start the duel